 Christian Brothers of Sacramento is a Lasallian Catholic community.
 We are committed to providing an environment that is free from harassment in any form.
-Harassment of any faculty or staff member or any student by any faculty or staff member or any student is prohibited.
+Harassment of any faculty, staff member or any student by any faculty, staff member or any student is prohibited.
 The School will treat allegations of harassment seriously and will review and investigate such allegations in a prompt, confidential, and thorough manner.

 A charge of harassment shall not, in and of itself, create the presumption of wrongdoing.
 However, substantiated acts of harassment will result in disciplinary action, up to and including dismissal.
-Faculty, staff members or students found to have filed false or frivolous charges may also be subject to disciplinary action, which for students includes disciplinary action up to and including dismissal.
+Faculty, staff members or students found to have filed false or frivolous charges may also be subject to disciplinary action.
+Students found to have filed false or frivolous charges will face disciplinary action, up to and including dismissal.

 Harassment occurs when an individual is subjected to treatment or an environment that is unwelcome, hostile or intimidating based on the individual's actual or perceived age, race, religious creed, color, national origin, physical appearance, mental or physical disability, gender, military and veteran status, marital status, gender expression, sexual orientation, or any other basis protected by federal, state, or local law.
-Harassment can occur any time during school or during school-related activities or on non-school time, if it has an impact on Christian Brothers, its student, employees, or others within its community.
-It includes, but is not limited to, any or all of the following:
+Harassment can occur any time during School or during School-related activities or on non-School time, if it has an impact on Christian Brothers, its students, employees, or others within its Community.
+Harassment includes, but is not limited to, any or all of the following:

 Verbal Harassment: Derogatory comments and jokes; threatening words spoken to another person, epithets, slurs, stereotypes, insults, or labels based on an individual's protected classification(s), threats of physical harm or statements designed to intimidate, abuse, or humiliate another, whether communicated verbally, in writing, electronically, or in posters, cartoons, drawings, or gestures.
-This may include comments on appearance, including dress or physical features, or dress consistent with gender identification, or stories and jokes, focusing on race, national origin, religion, gender, or other protected classifications identified in this policy.
+This may include comments on appearance, including dress or physical features, or dress consistent with gender identification, or stories and jokes, focusing on race, national origin, religion, gender, or other protected classifications identified in this Policy.